caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 it easier the non-experts to do rules.</span></p>

 <p class=MsoNormal><span lang=EN-US>REMAKR: Yes, I know there are plenty of
-online documentation sites available, but the problem for me was the “plenty” part of it since I always had to go through plenty different websites to finally get the syntax right and make the rule do, what I wanted it to do.</span></p>
+online documentation sites available, but the problem for me was the Â“plentyÂ” part of it since I always had to go through plenty different websites to finally get the syntax right and make the rule do, what I wanted it to do.</span></p>